Ben Jeapes: Early life and education

 Jeapes was born in Belfast in 1965.
 He was educated at Hampton Dene Primary School, Hereford, Little Chalfont Primary School, Lorraine Primary School, Camberley, Dumpton Prep School, and Sherborne School, and studied Philosophy and Politics at the University of Warwick.

 Literary career

 Jeapes began writing science fiction at the age of 18.
 He has published over 18 short stories, and 7 novels.
 His first full-length novel was His Majesty's Starship, which concerns the actions of several Earth countries competing for the chance to start again on a new world.

-His fourth novel The New World Order, is an alternate history novel set during the English Civil War in which technologically advanced Neandertals come to England at the peak of the conflict.
+His fourth novel The New World Order, is an alternate history novel set during the English Civil War in which technologically advanced Neanderthals come to England at the peak of the conflict.
 The leader of the invading forces attempts to avoid inflicting suffering upon the English people, but soon comes under pressure from superiors who disapprove of his soft-footed approach.

 His novel Phoenicia's Worlds, a space opera, was published in August 2013 by Solaris Books.